Install on a Kubernetes Cluster¶

 gateway:

-# Annotations to apply to the gateway-server pod.
+# Annotations to apply to the gateway-server pods.

 annotations: {}